TUW-GEO/ecmwf_models/docs/download.rst

     eraint_download /path/to/storage  -s 2000-01-01 -e 2000-02-01 --variables swvl1 swvl2 swvl3 swvl4

-Additional optional parameters allow downloading images in netcdf format, and in a different spatial resolution.
+Additional optional parameters allow downloading images in netcdf format, and in a different spatial resolution (see the --help function and descriptions for downloading ERA5 data)